Corruption in Sudan: Judiciary

 The Sudanese judiciary is not an independent branch of government and is therefore subject to influence by other branches of government.
 Efficiency in the courts is also hampered by inadequate resources, poor infrastructure, poor training, inadequate salaries, and long delays before trial.
 Freedom House reported that courts are often subject to political manipulation and fail to meet international legal standards.

 Customs officials

 Customs regulations are not uniformly enforced.
-Companies and officials with political connections are often exempted from customs duties, who earn income through importing goods without paying tariffs.
+Companies and officials with political connections are often exempted from customs duties and earn income through importing goods without paying tariffs.

 Job appointments

 In August 2015, the head of the Darfur Regional Authority (DRA) and former head of the Liberation and Justice Movement (LJM), were publicly accused of corruption.
 Abu Garda said Sese had complete authority over appointing government positions at every level.
 In other words, Sese had stripped all authority from the DRA, as a result of which the Council of Ministers had a total of four meetings in four years.
 Abu Garda said that the people of Darfur should impeach Sese as president of the DRA for failure to implement a recovery and enabling corruption in the Disarmament, demobilization and reintegration program.